mitre/heimdall-legacy/README.md

 You also need to run these commands if you perform any changes to the code base to rebuild the containers._

 ##### Automated Build Steps
-1. Run the following command from the base folder (where it is located:
+1. Run the following command from base folder (where it is located):
    1. `./docker_build.sh` (may need to first run `chmod +x docker_build.sh` to give the file executable rights)
 2. Jump to [Running Docker Container](#running-docker-container)